ejrgilbert/whamm/docs/src/devs/emit/rewriting_target.md

 ### Constant Propagation and Folding!! ###

-Constant propagation and folding are a compiler optimizations that serve a special purpose in `whamm!`.
+Constant propagation and folding are a compiler optimizations that serve a special purpose in `Whamm`.
 There are lots of resources online explaining these concepts if that would be useful to the reader.

 The `whamm info` command helps users see various variables that are in scope when using various probe match rules.
-All of these global variables are defined by `whamm!`'s compiler and _should only be emitted as constant literals_.
+All of these global variables are defined by `Whamm`'s compiler and _should only be emitted as constant literals_.
 If the variable were ever directly emitted into an instrumented program, with no compiler-provided definition, the program would fail to execute since the variable _would not be defined_.

-`whamm!` uses constant propagation and folding to remedy this situation!
+`Whamm` uses constant propagation and folding to remedy this situation!

 The `define` function in [`visiting_emitter.rs`] is **how compiler constants are defined** while traversing the application bytecode.
 These specific variables are defined in the emitter since their definitions are tied to locations in the Wasm program being instrumented.